 If any of the bottles dispensed is not returned, it will not be possible to compute the compliance.
 In this case, the number of tablets taken and compliance will be considered as missing.
-Summary statistics for tablet compliance (%) will be provided by treatment group for the double-blind treatment period.
+Summary statistics for tablet compliance (%) will be provided by group and treatment for the treatment period.
 A frequency summary of compliance will also be presented with the following categories: < 75%, 75-<100%, 100-120%, and > 120%.